hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   and CONNECTION (for TCP/SSL).
   See the [Backend Services Overview](https://cloud.google.com/load-balancing/docs/backend-service#balancing-mode) for an explanation of load balancing modes.
+  From version 6.0.0 default value will be UTILIZATION to match default GCP value.
   Default value is `UTILIZATION`.
   Possible values are: `UTILIZATION`, `RATE`, `CONNECTION`.